rohammosalli/python-app/README.md

 The Best Practice is we pull all nodes behind the firewall

+Exposing applications using services
+..* There are five types of Services:
+...
+ClusterIP (default)
+...
+NodePort
+...
+LoadBalancer
+...
+ExternalName
+...
+Headless

+we used ClusterIP for our applications and LoadBalancer for our Ingress Controller
 ```bash
 helm install stable/nginx-ingress --namespace kube-system --name nginx  --set controller.hostNetwork=true,controller.kind=DaemonSet, --set controller.service.externalTrafficPolicy=Local
 ```
+###### Node security

+By default, Google Kubernetes Engine nodes use Google's Container-Optimized OS as the operating system on which to run Kubernetes and its components.
+Container-Optimized OS implements several advanced features for enhancing the security of Google Kubernetes Engine clusters, including:
+...
+Locked-down firewall
+...
+Read-only filesystem where possible
+...
+Limited user accounts and disabled root login
+...
+Use key-based Authentication

+###### Limiting Pod-to-Pod communication
+By default, all Pods in a cluster can be reached overnetwork via their Pod IP address, we can use Ingress and egress and network policis to allow use tags to define the traffic flowing through your Pods, Once a network policy is applied in a namespace, all traffic is dropped to and from Pods that don't match the configured labels.

+###### Pod Security Policy
+We need to be sure we are using security context on pods and containers, for example all containers should run as none user root, all Pods in a cluster adhere to a minimum baseline policy that you define.

+##### Ingress Security
 if we want to Using nginx-ingress controller to restrict access by IP we need do some thing, The default value of controller.service.externalTrafficPolicy in the nginx ingress helm chart is ‘Cluster’, we need to change this value to ‘Local’.
 With the default value of ‘Cluster’ the ingress controller does not see the actual source ip from the client request but an internal IP.
 After setting this value to ‘Local’ the ingress controller gets the unmodified source ip of the client request.

 the we can set our rule in ingress